There is a lot of truth and misconceptions about MLM companies & pyramid schemes going around.

 In this business model, there is NO actual value or product given to those on the lower end of the pyramid.
 What usually happens in pyramid schemes is that the company which runs it convinces you to join and promises to pay you only to refer other people into it.
 The main purpose of a pyramid scheme is to get others involved into it in order to refer more people into the scheme.

 Here is a picture describing the difference between the 2.
-If you’re REALLY interested to learn more about the difference, I strongly recommend checking out “Lou Abbots MLM” video on Youtube as he covers this very in-depth:
+If you’re REALLY interested to learn more about the difference, I strongly recommend checking out “Lou Abbots MLM” video on YouTube (direct link to it) as he covers this very in-depth:

 What about MLM companies.
 Which category do they fall into?